-- Find your team on the schedule and note which matches you will compete in.
-There are four robots on the field in each match. - You will note that your team will be partnered randomly throughout the qualification rounds.
+- ◆ Find your team on the schedule and note which matches you will compete in.
+There are four robots on the field in each match. - ◆ You will note that your team will be partnered randomly throughout the qualification rounds.
 Be sure to have your team talk with their partners sometime prior to the match to determine strategy, strengths, weaknesses, etc. Teams work together to score points.
-The final score of the match is given to each team in Collaboration.
-The score of an alliance is given to both alliance teams in Versus.
-A win/loss record is kept for teams in Versus. - Each team will be scored in the same number of qualification matches, usually between four and six rounds. - At the end of the Qualification Rounds each team will have a point total from all of their qualifications matches combined for collaboration and a win/loss record for Versus.
+The final score of the match is given to each team. - ◆ At the end of the Qualification Rounds each team will have a point total from all of their qualifications matches combined.
 A team ranking is published based on these scores.
+After

-After each match, rankings of all teams will be posted. - At the discretion of the Event Partner the lowest score for each team may be dropped in determining final rankings in Collaboration.
+- each match, rankings of all teams will be posted. - ◆ At the discretion of the Event Partner the lowest score for each team may be dropped in determining final rankings in Collaboration.